About the Author

 I’m not a priest, pastor, elder or deacon.
 I’m simply a student of the Bible who desires to tell others the good news about how to become a Christian and how a Christian should live.
 This is something I’ve wanted to share for many years, but didn’t know what forum would work best.
 However, in late 2013, I decided that a blog would work well, so here it is.
 Since then, I’ve written more than 180 posts, and have drafts of another 150.

 For those who may want to know a little more about me, I live in Colorado Springs, Colorado and work for a brokerage firm where I analyze and evaluate numbers and people rather than interact with clients and sell products (I’m an introvert, so selling is not something I’d want to do or be good at).
-In my spare time, I used to enjoy running on trails, as the scenery here is quite good with tall mountains and sunny days, but my knees no longer cooperate, so reading Christian books, golfing and completing items on my to do lists are what I do for stress relief.
+In my spare time, I used to enjoy running on trails, as the scenery here is quite good with tall mountains and many sunny days, but my knees no longer cooperate, so reading Christian books, golfing (trying to) and completing items on my to do lists are what I do for stress relief.
 I have a weird interest in keeping our cars clean (frequent washing, cleaning the inside, waxing), and want to be able to do more mechanical work for the satisfaction (and cost savings) of it.
-I recently bought a 1992 Mercedes Benz 300D (diesel) that needs some help, so I’ve been working with a mechanic on it.
+I recently bought a 1992 Mercedes Benz 300D (diesel) that needs frequent help, so I’ve been working with a mechanic on it.
 I’m happily married and have three kids.
 We have a six year old yellow lab named Riley who has brought much joy to our family.

 Thank you for reading my blog.
 Feel free to leave comments or pose questions, and I’ll do my best to address them.
 And may God richly bless you for your desire to know Him better and live in a way that pleases Him.